Ojeechan/OjeechanQuest/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-As derived from Eclipse project, please refer to the following instructions:
+As derived from Java project with Eclipse, please refer to the following instructions:
   1. Right-click on **Package Explorer**, select **Import**
   2. Select **Git** > **Projects from Git**, click on **Next**
   3. Select **Clone URI**, click on **Next**